Nisugi/two-face/docs/RESIZE_ALGORITHM.md

 For each column from 0 to max_col:

-1. **Find UNPROCESSED windows occupying this column**
+1. **Find windows occupying this column**
    - A window occupies column `C` if: `window.col <= C < window.col + window.cols`
-   - Skip windows that already have deltas recorded in `height_deltas` map
-   - Only unprocessed windows are considered
+   - Windows already applied still participate in proportional calculation; their deltas are discarded later if already applied

 2. **Calculate total scalable height**
-   - Sum the heights of unprocessed non-static windows at this column
+   - Sum the *baseline* heights of all non-static windows at this column (baseline snapshot prevents feedback from earlier columns)
    - Skip `static_both` and `static_height` windows (they don't resize)

 3. **Distribute height_delta proportionally**
-   - For each unprocessed non-static window:
+   - For each non-static window:
-     - `proportion = window.rows / total_scalable_height`
+     - `proportion = baseline_rows / total_scalable_height`
      - `delta = floor(proportion * height_delta)`
-     - Record delta in `height_deltas` map
+     - Record delta for this column
    - For static windows: record delta of 0

 4. **First encounter wins**
-   - Each window's delta is recorded the FIRST time it's encountered at any column
+   - Each window's delta is applied the FIRST time it's encountered at any column
-   - Subsequent columns skip the window entirely (not in the windows list)
+   - Subsequent columns still see the window in proportional math, but their assigned deltas are discarded if the window is already applied

 5. **Leftover distribution** (VellumFE-compatible)
-   - After proportional distribution, calculate leftover: `leftover = height_delta - sum(all_deltas)`
+   - After proportional distribution **within the column**, calculate leftover: `leftover = height_delta - sum(all_deltas_for_column)`
-   - Distribute leftover rows one-by-one to first windows (sorted top to bottom)
+   - Distribute leftover rows one-by-one to first windows (sorted top to bottom) in this column only
-   - This ensures the full delta is distributed and windows fill entire terminal height
+   - Skip static windows for leftovers

 #### Step 2: Apply Height Deltas with Column-by-Column Cascading